letmebefree/zonetradingmanual/Quick Start/Chart-Indications.md

 For a bullish candle:

 * Weekly up move = High – Low

 * Weekly down move = Maximum of: High – Close, Open - Low

 For a bearish candle:

 * Weekly up move = Maximum of: Close – Low, High – Open
 * Weekly down move = High - Low

+## Zone Markings

+At the start or each line, you will notice a D or S followed by a number.
+The number represents the previous retests of the zone, whilst the D/S indicate if the zone is supply or demand.